DaBlick/Hierarchical-Observer-Pattern/README.md

         ScoreKeeper scoreKeeper = new ScoreKeeper("Score Keeper");

-The `ScoreKeeper` object extends the `LoggingHObserver` class and implements `Observer`.
-The `ScoreKeeper` is an observer that can be updated by observables.
-In this scenario, the `ScoreKeeper` observes the `addObservable` and `editObservable`.
 Here's a block from the `ScoreKeeper` class.

 	public class ScoreKeeper extends LoggingHObserver implements Observer {